 Who We Are

 We are a fresh-faced bunch of cultural experts that thrive as a successful team in one of the worlds toughest markets.
-As a youthful company operating at the cutting edge of the arts, entertainment and fashion industries, we stay up to date with the latest innovations and exciting developments, to make sure we stay 2 steps ahead of other creative agencies.
+As a youthful company operating at the cutting edge of the music, art and culture industries, we stay up to date with the latest innovations and exciting developments, to make sure we stay 2 steps ahead of other creative agencies.
 We achieve this by attending regular global industry events and working with some of the biggest names in the music and arts world.

 Ian Roberts is one of the most well respected arts professionals of his generation.

 Graduating in Music from The Royal Birmingham Conservatoire and The Royal Academy of Music, he had a successful career from an early age in roles such as Young Tommy in the revival of The Who’s Tommy The Rock Opera.
 After a chance meeting with his own PR on tour in the USA he launched arts communications agency Zest in 2001, which rebranded as A Star in 2008.

 Representing and launching some of the most successful artists and events in the world such as Benicassim, The Reeperbahn Festival Hamburg, Hop Farm Festival, Tuscan Sun Festival Italy, Umbria Rock Festival Italy, Hampton Court Palace Festival, Nicola Benedetti, Jennifer Pike, Dame Evelyn Glennie, Chichester Cathedral Choir, The Commonwealth Games, Royal Philharmonic Orchestra, Hollywood Composer Michael Kamen and DeadMau5, to name but a few – Ian went on to run the press office at Warner Classics and Jazz for almost a decade.